waqaskanju/School-Management-System/README.md

 ## Installation
 - Put the 'Chitor-CMS' folder inside your 'WWW' Directory in WampServer Insalltion folder.
+- Or in the htdocs folder in case of xamp.
 - Open mysql and import the database. the database file is available in Database Folder.
+- To install the file listed in Composer.json file
+$ php composer.phar update
+- Or manually the following items should be installed
+- To install Code Sniffer (PHP Linter) inside cmd when composer is installed.
+$ composer global require "squizlabs/php_codesniffer=*"
+- Install bootstrap icons
+$ composer require twbs/bootstrap-icons

 ### Usage
 Free to use for your work
+To Ignore some folder in checking linter errors.
+$ phpcs --ignore=*/test

 #### Clone this repository